What is School Counseling?

 The state school board wants to lower the student-to-counselor ratio in Missouri from 400-1 to 250-1, and “Mizzou” is ready to help.
 Already respected for excellence in school counseling, the university recently added a fully online MEd program.
 Graduates are license-eligible at both the elementary and secondary levels.
 Students looking to work outside of Missouri should check for reciprocity acceptance.

 Combining online studies with hands-on experiences, Capella offers students the opportunity to develop a solid knowledge base and put what they learn into action.
-The Master of Science in School Counseling program includes 18 required courses, 100 hours of practicum, and 600 hours of internship experience.
-Brief residency requirements allow students to directly engage with faculty members and peers.
+The Master of Science in School Counseling program has 3 specializations: Addiction Treatment and Recovery, Child and Adolescent Counseling, and General School Counseling).
+They all require the following:

 The online program at this public institution leads to an MEd in School Counseling.
 Students come out strongly prepared in crisis intervention strategies and counseling multicultural populations.
 A valuable aspect of UWA’s online program is assigning each student an alumni mentor who can assist in educational and career development.